dustmop/co2/README.md

 ## Fundamental stuff

-General purpose 6502 code.
+General purpose 6502 code (so might work on c64 etc?).
 All numbers follow racket conventions in terms of representation: `38` is decimal, `#xff` is hex, `#b11011011` is binary.

 ### (defvar name value)